HPEEzmeral/troubleshooting/ezua/whitelist_disks/README.md

 The whitelist file can have FQDN or IP addresses.

 The whitelist file needs to be copied to each worker node before UA is installed.
 It should be copied to each worker before the UI is started.
 The file must be called "whitelist" and must be placed in /mnt.
 The user may need sudo privileges to place the whitelist file in /mnt.
-The push_whitelist bash script is provided to push the whitelist file to each node specified in the file.
-It is optional to use this script.
-The user can distribute the whitelist file themselves.
+The push_whitelist bash script is provided to push the whitelist file to each worker node specified in the file.
+Please execute the push_whitelist script prior to installation.

 # Prerequisites

-The bash script is designed to run on the kubernetes master node for the workload cluster.
-It uses sshpass to copy the whitelist file to each worker node.
-Please install sshpass on the master node.
+The push_whitelist script uses sshpass to copy the whitelist file to each worker node.
+Please install sshpass prior to running the push_whitelist script.

-The bash script will look for a file called whitelist in the local directory and push this file to /mnt on each worker node.
+The push_whitelist script will look for a file called whitelist in the local directory and push this file to /mnt on each worker node.
 Verify that the file can be read by the user running the installer.

 # Usage

-The bash script will prompt for a username and password that can be used to log into each worker node.
+The push_whitelist script will prompt for a username and password that can be used to log into each worker node.

 ./push_whitelist
 Enter Username :